 Note: The Cartouche is an ancient Egyptian symbol of good luck, and protection from Evil in life before and after death that's why it can be found located in tombs.
 The symbol is believed to be an expanded version of the shen-ring.

 The Uraeus is an ancient symbol that represents the cobra the animal representation of the goddess Wadjet of royalty.
 The symbol is the embodiment of sovereignty, royalty, and divine authority.
 The ancient Egyptians believed that the Uranus symbol can provide magical powers and protection according to the myth of the cobra that was given to the pharaohs from the god Geb of the earth as a sign of kingship.
 The Uraeus was used as an ornament for statuary, was found on the top of his crown, and as an adornment on the pharaoh plus for jewelry and in amulets.
-It was also used in hieroglyph that represents a shrine or a building.
+It was also used in hieroglyph which represents a shrine or a building.

 The ancient Egyptian symbol of the ka means spirit and soul as it was believed to represent the souls of the newly born and resurrected in the afterlife.
 The Ka is the life force and the spiritual essence of the soul and the most complicated part in ancient Egyptian symbolism and mythology which was viewed as the gateway to the heavens that affects every single aspect of their lives.
 The Ka was the reception of the life powers of each man from the holy gods.
 It was also the source of these powers and the spiritual double that resides with every man plus the ultimate symbol for the sustaining and creative power of life.
 The Ka was part of the soul which was a person's double that lives inside his body until death.